reagang1997/README/README.md

 ```

 ## Usage
-navigate to the directory and run the command node ./index.js
+Navigate to the root folder and run the command node ./index.js

 ## License
 This product is licensed under the Apache license.